 juju add-storage.
 Juju will ensure the storage is allowed to

 Charms can specify a maximum number of storage instances.
 In the case of the charm 'postgresql', a maximum of one is allowed for 'pgdata'.
 If an attempt is made to exceed it, Juju will return an error.

 Dynamic storage can be detached from units using

 Charms can also define a minimum number of storage instances.
 The postgresql charm specifies a minimum of zero for 'pgdata' whereas another charm may specify a different number.
 In any case, if detaching storage from a unit would bring the total number of storage instances below the minimum, Juju will return an error.

-storage to be re-attached to another unit using
+re-attached to an existing unit using

-juju attach-storage, or to a
+juju attach-storage, or to a new unit

 --attach-storage flag of